 Nuclear Stress Test

 A cardiac event recorder is a battery-powered portable device that you control to tape-record your heart’s electrical activity (ECG) when you have symptoms.
 There are two types of event recorders: a loop memory monitor and a symptom event monitor.
 The FDA-cleared ZIO Patch is a small, adhesive, water-resistant one lead ECG sensor that the user can stick onto their chest for a continuous 24-hour monitoring over 2 weeks, but it is only approved on some insurance plans.

 Percutaneous closure is a surgical procedure used to treat patients with patent foramen ovale (PFO) and atrial septal defect (ASD).
 Advancements in device technology and image guidance now permit the safe and effective catheter-based closure of numerous intracardiac defects, including PFO and ASD.
-Dr. Rishi Patel and Dr. Omid Fatemi have been doing these closures at Community Memorial Hospital.
+Dr. Omid Fatemi has been doing these closures at Community Memorial Hospital.

 Aortic Valvuloplasty also known as balloon aortic valvotomy is the widening of a stenotic aortic valve using a balloon catheter inside the valve.
 The balloon is placed into the aortic valve that has become stiff from calcium buildup.